-Location

-Finally, the location, in terms of western, eastern, northern or central Uganda, of a household was assumed to be an important determinant of dietary diversity.
-We argue that being in the central region, where Kampala is located, gives a household greater market access for it products and other products and, in addition, increases access to non-agricultural jobs, both of which imply that a household can potentially increase the diversity of the crops it consumes.

-Data characteristics

-Two data analyses are presented in this paragraph, first household data are described for each of the three waves, and secondly, they are split according to their location to stress differences within the country which might then be used to set assistance priorities.

-Table 1 presents the characteristics of households variables previously described disaggregated by wave year.
+Table 1 shows that the nutrition diversity indicators over time for the rural smallholders.
+For all nutrition diversity indicators, the values of the indicators are lowest for the period 2010-2011.
+They are highest for the period 2011-2012 except for caloric intake.
+On average, households consume food from more than 7 different food groups per week (DDS score).
+For food items, the average is more than 55 food items per week (FCS score).
+In caloric terms, households take 67,400 calories per week in 2010/2011, and 73,100 calories in 2009/2010.
+Given the increase in household size from 6.87 in 2009/2010 to 8.15, there is a clear decline in the amount of calories per household member per week from 10,600 calories in 2009/2010 to 8,700 calories in 2011/2012.
+For all dietary diversity indicators, their scores were largest in the central region, see Table 2.
+Both DDS and FCS were lowest in the northern region, but the caloric intake is lowest in the western region.

+The crop count of smallholders in Uganda also slightly declines over time from 5.15 to 4.83, see Table 1.
+In addition, the cultivated area per household declined by 20% over time.
+In Central region, the crop count is highest, and in Eastern region lowest, see Table 2.
+The total cultivated area per smallholder is largest in Northern Uganda.

 Most important changes were observed for the household size which increased from 2009 to 2012 and the cultivated area which decreased over the same period.
 Table 2 presents the sample variables split by region.
-Both dietary diversity scores were greater in the central region while the lowest scores were observed in the northern region for the FCS and western region for the DDS.
-Households from western region spent less for food and consumed more products from their own farm.
 Their farms were the smallest of the country; the biggest were located in northern region.
 The central region, which includes the Ugandan capital Kampala and surrounding regions, had the highest incomes per household..
 Standard deviations are large and stress the existence of large gaps between the poorest and richest households.
 These large differences were observed after removing outliers.
 But standard deviations for income and expenditures remained still significantly elevated.

 Table 1: Variable characteristics by year